 Studies suggest that prolonged emotional abuse has similar effects on the mind to those suffered by victims of trauma.

-But this serious, potentially debilitating condition can occur in anyone who has experienced or witnessed trauma, be it as a result of war, natural disaster, serious accident, terrorist incident, the sudden death of a loved one, violent personal assault such as rape, or other life-threatening events.
-And, studies show, those who suffer sustained emotional and psychological abuse are also at serious risk.
+However, anyone who has experienced or witnessed trauma, whether as a result of war, natural disaster, serious accident, terrorist incident, the sudden death of a loved one, violent personal assault such as rape, or other life-threatening events, can develop this serious, potentially debilitating condition.
+Those who have been subjected to long-term emotional and psychological abuse are also in danger, according to studies.

 The science of fear

-It is natural to feel afraid during and after a traumatic situation.
-Fear triggers many split-second changes in the body to help defend against danger or to avoid it.
-This “fight-or-flight” response is a healthy reaction meant to protect a person from harm.
-Nearly everyone will experience a range of reactions after trauma, yet most people recover from initial symptoms naturally.
-Those who continue to experience problems may be diagnosed with PTSD.
+It's normal to be scared during and after a terrible event.
+Fear causes a slew of split-second changes in the body to assist defend against or avoid harm.
+This healthy "fight-or-flight" response is designed to protect a person from harm.
+After a traumatic event, nearly everyone will have a variety of reactions, but the majority of people will heal spontaneously from the initial symptoms.
+Those who continue to have problems may be diagnosed with post-traumatic stress disorder (PTSD).